47 Notable alumni of

 -

-Jacob Gens was the head of the Vilnius Ghetto government.
+Jacob Gens was the head of the Judenrat and Jewish Ghetto Police of the Vilna Ghetto.
 Originally from a merchant family, he joined the Lithuanian Army shortly after the independence of Lithuania, rising to the rank of captain while also securing a college degree in law and economics.
-He married a non-Jew and worked at several jobs, including as a teacher, accountant, and administrator.
+He married a non-Jew and worked several jobs as a teacher, accountant, and administrator.

 -